 I used to be a huge OnePlus backpack cheerleader, then I got my hands on this tidy little backpack from Xiaomi.
 Despite being a bit smaller than the OnePlus Traveller backpack, its squared-off shape and tons of pockets mean I can actually fit all the same stuff in it.

-My 15-inch MacBook Pro fits neatly, as does my Sony a6500 with the monster Sigma lens, plus headphones, chargers, batteries, spare phones, gimbals and more.
+My 15-inch MacBook Pro fits neatly, as does my Sony a6500 with the monster Sigma lens, plus headphones, chargers, batteries, spare phones, notebooks, gimbal, and more.
 Definitely worth a look if you like clean lines on a minimal bag.